 CBI students and faculty meet monthly in a forum.
 The forum hosts:

-• Advanced-year student research updates – Spring semester
+- Advanced-year student research updates – Throughout the year

 Retreat